Leomo Type S - Bike Computer Leomo App Intro

 The compare screen lets you search for similar activities based on criteria like time and distance, etc., and then view them side by side for comparison.

+This is obviously meant for sports analysis type stuff, but it could be used to compare different routes to work, etc., too.
 There are other pages that do deeper high level analysis, but you would need more data than the few very brief test runs I have done.

 Just as an example, you can make custom "heat map" graphs of things like Speed vs. Cadence, Heart Rate vs. Speed, etc.

+Once you create these graphs, you can add them to your dashboard so they display each time.
 You'll note that this is all very training / improvement focused data, and there are no maps, etc. here.
 While that may be slightly disappointing, it's also perfectly fine, since (due to the open nature of the device) you can always install other apps for that!

 Update: There are maps, just that they are not generated if you don't actually move, so my data from indoor training did not generate a map.